Love Food, Hate Waste

 - Food waste reduction tips and advice: official Love Food, Hate Waste guidance will be emailed to you in bite-size chunks throughout the duration of the challenge to help you along the way

-- Prize draw: every participant will have the chance to win a prize to help them reduce your food waste.
+- Prize draw: every participant will have the chance to win a prize to help them reduce their food waste

 - Short 'before' and 'after' surveys: so that we can see how the challenge helped you.

 Once you've completed the challenge you will be a fully fledged Food Saviour and have all the knowledge you need to stop unnecessary food waste, save money and help the environment.

 In November 2021 we rolled out our Love Food, Hate Waste challenge for the sixth consecutive year.